DavidANegrete/reflections/README.md

 # reflections
-This repo is a colections of notes I have made in order to comeback to review.
+This repo is a colections of notes I have made in order to comeback and review.
 Here a I chronicle my exploration of coding, hacking, having fun and learning.

 __FILES INCLUDED__.(thisRepo)